Michal-Atlas/DawnStorm/Bestiary/index.md

 They can teleport between two points connected by near pitch darkness while neither is being observed.

+### Oni

+## Fey

+## Changelings

+Changelings are the infiltrators of the Fey, they can change their body to the visage of any humanoid they see at least indirectly.
+They are born by imbuing an unborn child with Fey magic.
+The family usually doesn't know about this, until the Fey visit the child at 18 years old, informing it of its destiny.
+This arduous process is mostly so that the Changeling blends in as well as possible with other creatures.
+When a changeling dies, it reverts to its original form.

+## Fairy

+### Fey Lord

+### Fey Queen

+### Pan / Pixie

+The most common of the Fey, often incorrectly called forest nymphs, Pans and their female counterparts called Pixies inhabit kingdoms in many forests of the world.
+Their philosophy of life is inherently pacifistic, created by the titan gaya to protect the forests, the damage of which is the only way to aggravate them.

+They carry human chests and heads, usually with antlers and animal eyes and ears.
+Their legs bend backwards above the knee bending backwards before heading to the ground once more and ending in hooves.
+Most of their bodies are covered and seem to be made of leaves, branches and vines, same as their tools and homes.
+Being gaya's chosen all wildlife listens and bends to the needs of the pan.

+#### Shadow Pan

 ## Ghosts

+### Animated Armour

+### Spectra

 ### Demi-Ghosts